Alamosaurus

 Description

-Filling the Sauropodomorph “Gap” in North America
+Filling the “Gap” of North American Sauropods

 It had a body shape similar to Brachiosaurus.

-Ecology and Habitat: An Immigrant from South America?
+Ecology and Habitat: An Immigrant From South America?

-The scientific name Alamosaurus sanjuanensis is derived from the Ojo Alamo Formation in San Juan County, New Mexico, where its first fossils were discovered.
+The scientific name Alamosaurus sanjuanensis is derived from the Ojo Alamo Formation in San Juan County, New Mexico, where its fossils were first discovered.

 A Unique Habitat and the “Alamosaurus Fauna”